Tahitian Black Pearl Necklaces Overview: Discover Beauty, Value, and Styling Ideas

 Growth of Traceable Jewelry

-In early 2025, the jewelry industry continued emphasizing traceability and ethical sourcing.
-Digital tracking technologies now allow some pearl producers to document pearl origin, cultivation environment, and grading details.
+The industry is increasingly focusing on traceability.
+Digital tools now allow producers to document pearl origin, cultivation conditions, and grading details.

 Innovations in Pearl Grading Technology